MagnoMao/Quizzcal-src/README.md

 Hello.
-These are the source files of a quizz app that I created to practice and showcase my react skills.
+This is the source files of a quizz app that I created to practice and showcase my react skills.
 It's a readable version before the files are digested by the react-app to create the production build.
 This quizz app gets the data from the [Open Trivia Database](https://opentdb.com/) api.
 Everything was coded from scratch.